aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/merging-and-unmerging-cells/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells supports this feature and can also merge cells in a worksheet.
+Aspose.Cells for Python via .NET supports this feature and can also merge cells in a worksheet.
 You may unmerge, or split, the merged cells too.
 A merged cell's cell reference is the reference for the top left cell in the original selected range.

 {{% /alert %}}
 ## **Introduction**